 Both the inner 0.3-mile loop and the outer 1-mile loop pass through a small bog of pitcher plants.
 The inner loop continues through a savannah that has abundant summer wildflowers, while the outer loop winds through a woodland composed primarily of longleaf pines.
-One of the best places in the preserve to see birds and wildflowers, as well as the tiny red sundew plants.
+This is one of the best places in the preserve to see birds and wildflowers, as well as the tiny red sundew plants.

 Hikers in the Beech Creek Unit can follow either the Beech Woods Trail, which makes a 1-mile loop, or a former dirt road that extends from the trailhead for 6 miles through the unit.